1-3-1 Zone Defense Guide

 Generally, any team can play a zone defense because they offer flexibility to be able to fit all types of personnel.
 The 1-3-1 Zone Defense does provide the same flexibility for any team to execute this defense, but for it to work its BEST then it is more suitable for a long, athletic team.

 A team with long, athletic players will flourish in this defense because they’ll make the passing lanes impossible for the offense.
 With their outstretched arms, the floor will become smaller for the offense and the defense will be able to get their hands on more passes to create turnovers.

 However, it’s still possible for your team to use this zone even if your entire five on the court isn’t made up of long, athletic players.
-Each spot in the 1-3-1 Zone has roles and responsibilities that allow you to know where each of your players need to be in order to succeed on the defensive end.
+Each spot in the 1-3-1 Zone has roles and responsibilities that allow you to know where each of your players needs to be in order to succeed on the defensive end.

 Any team can use the 1-3-1 Zone Defense, you just have to adjust how you run the zone to best suit your personnel.